On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery

 Similar to~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, we do not fix the concrete modeling languages at the conceptual level.
-However, a distinction is made between procedural and declarative specifications, following the corresponding process modeling paradigms, where procedural refers to definitions of concrete activity sequences, and declarative refers to definitions of temporal activity relations and cardinalities over complete execution sequences.
-For example, a procedural specification may require \activity{A}, \activity{B}, \activity{C} to be executed only in that order, while a declarative specification may require every \activity{A} to be eventually followed by \activity{B} at some, otherwise unspecified, future point in the process execution.
+However, a distinction is made between procedural and declarative specifications, following the corresponding process modeling paradigms, where procedural refers to definitions of concrete activity sequences, and declarative refers to definitions of temporal activity relations and activity cardinalities over complete execution sequences.
+For example, a procedural specification may require \activity{A}, \activity{B}, \activity{C} to be executed in that exact sequence, while a declarative specification may require every \activity{A} to be eventually followed by \activity{D} at some, otherwise unspecified, future point in time.

-The starting point of our conceptualization is the open-world assumption of declarative process models, i.e., every execution, that does not contradict the model, is considered to be allowed~\cite{thesis_Pesic}.
+The starting point of our conceptualization is the open-world assumption of the declarative modeling paradigm, i.e., every activity execution, that does not contradict a given model, is considered to be allowed by that model~\cite{thesis_Pesic}.
 This alone introduces inherent permissiveness into the process frame, but it also forms the foundation for moving beyond a single modeling formalism and supporting the incorporation of heterogeneous knowledge.
-More specifically, it enables compositionality of individual process specifications, akin to the compositionality of constraints in the \declare language~\cite{DBLP:conf/bpm/AlmanCMMA21}, such that, the existence of one specification does not preclude the existence of another, but rather, serves as a further refinement of the overall allowed behavior.
-The general idea is to think of each individual specification as some logical component of the overall behavioral boundary of the ABPMS, wether that component is a process, a sub-process, a common procedure, a dependency between some activities, an orchestration of processes, sub-processes, or procedures, etc. These specifications will then interact through behavioral overlaps, which, in this paper, correspond to sub-sequences of activity executions being governed by multiple specifications.
+More specifically, it enables compositionality of individual process specifications, akin to the compositionality of constraints in the \declare language~\cite{DBLP:conf/bpm/AlmanCMMA21}, such that the existence of one specification does not preclude the existence of another, but rather, serves as a further refinement of the overall allowed behavior.
+The general idea is to think of each individual specification as some logical component of the overall behavioral boundary of the ABPMS, whether that component is a process, a sub-process, a common procedure, a dependency between some activities, or an orchestration of processes, sub-processes, or procedures, etc. Such specifications will then interact through behavioral overlaps, which, in this paper, correspond to sub-sequences of activity executions being governed by multiple specifications.